someengineering/resoto.com/docs/getting-started/install-resoto/aws/web-installer/index.md

 pagination_next: getting-started/launch-resoto/index
 ---

-# Deploy Resoto to Amazon Web Services Using the Resoto Web Installer
+# Deploy Resoto to AWS Using the Resoto Web Installer

 We provide a web installer for one-click deployment of Resoto to <abbr title="Amazon Web Services">AWS</abbr>.